 Families with 3 or more children enrolled at WSB concurrently that do not receive financial aid receive a 25% tuition discount for the 3rd (or greater) child.

 University of Maryland Baltimore

-Through an exclusive arrangement with University of Maryland, Baltimore (UMB), we offer children of UMB faculty, staff, and students a 50 percent reduction in tuition for the first two semesters of attendance.
+Through an exclusive arrangement with University of Maryland, Baltimore (UMB), we offer children of full-time UMB faculty and staff a discount of up to a 50 percent reduction in tuition for the first two semesters of attendance.